IBM/tnco-package-examples/apache-ansible-demo/docs/adopt.md

 ```

 10. Verify that the stack is adopted successfully.
-    a.
-Open the IBM Telco Network Cloud - Orchestration UI.
+    1. Open the IBM Telco Network Cloud - Orchestration UI.
-    b.
-Click Recent Assembly Instances.
+    2. Click Recent Assembly Instances.
 You see the adopted assembly.
-    c.
-Open the Execution History of the adopted assembly.
+    3. Open the Execution History of the adopted assembly.
 You see a completed successful adopt lifecycle intent.
-    d.
-Click Topology and verify that the public_ip property contains the Apache server IP address.
+    4. Click Topology and verify that the public_ip property contains the Apache server IP address.

 11. Verify that the adopted assembly can be managed by IBM Telco Network Cloud - Orchestration.
-    a.
-In the Topology View, click New Intent, and then click Make Inactive.
+    1. In the Topology View, click New Intent, and then click Make Inactive.
 This action triggers a Stop lifecycle transition that shuts down the Apache server.
-    b.
-After the transition completes, paste the IP address of the Apache server into a web browser that has connectivity to the OpenStack public network.
+    2. After the transition completes, paste the IP address of the Apache server into a web browser that has connectivity to the OpenStack public network.
 Verify that the Apache server is no longer reachable.
 You receive an HTTP error status ERR_CONNECTION_REFUSED.
-    c.
-Restart the Apache server.
+    3. Restart the Apache server.
 Click New Intent and then click Make Active.
 Refresh the web browser page that points to the Apache server IP address.
 You see a message that indicates that the Apache server is up and running.